Blog

 Your stage doesn't determine your round

-Most startup frameworks assume your stage determines which round you should raise.
+Most venture frameworks assume your stage determines which round you should raise.
 It doesn't.
 Your evidence does.
 We built an assessment that evaluates readiness across six round types — and the gap between them is the action plan.

 Read article →